Individuals with a valid Social Security Number may be eligible for a Non-Domicile CDL.

 - Unexpired employment authorization document; and

-- Acceptable proof of Texas residency
+- Acceptable proof of Texas residency, if not previously provided

 - Pay the required $121 fee